Winning the War Against Dust During Live-In Renovations in Morningside

 Dust is the biggest challenge of the live-in renovator.
 Beyond being a nuisance, it poses health risks, can damage belongings, and may compromise the quality of your new finishes.
 Effective dust management demands a multi-layered strategy.

-• HEPA-Filtered Tools: Sanders and saws connected directly to HEPA vacuums capture dust at the point of creation.
+HEPA-Filtered Tools: Sanders and saws connected directly to HEPA vacuums capture dust at the point of creation.

 Simple plastic sheeting alone won’t suffice.
 True containment requires:

-• 6-Mil Poly Sheeting: Thicker plastic is used to enclose stairwells, doorways, and HVAC vents to prevent dust from migrating through the home’s airflow.
+6-Mil Poly Sheeting: Thicker plastic is used to enclose stairwells, doorways, and HVAC vents to prevent dust from migrating through the home’s airflow.

-3. Negative Air Pressure
+3. Containment with Negative Air

 This is the most effective method for live-site safety.
 By using a air scrubber with negative pressure, we create a pressure differential inside the work zone.
 This ensures that when doors are opened, air flows into the contained zone rather than dust escaping into your living quarters.